Clubs: Institute FC, Derry City FC, Sunderland AFC, Wigan Athletic FC

 • Appeared regularly for the Wearsiders after Christmas, scoring and creating several goals and receiving rave reviews from the English media.

-• Although he had played junior representative football for Northern Ireland, he chose to pursue his senior career with the Republic and was given a warm reception at the Dublin Arena when he came on as a late substitute in the February 2012 friendly against the Czech Republic.
+• Although he had played junior representative football for Northern Ireland, he chose to pursue his senior career with the Republic and was given a warm reception at the Dublin Arena when he came on as a late substitute in the February 2012 friendly against the Czech Republic for his debut.

 ©UEFA.com 1998-2014.
 All rights reserved.